Publishers Weekly Submission Guidelines

 New York, NY 10010

 Publishers Weekly reviews children's books in every issue.
 All of our reviews appear in advance of publication.
-Therefore, we request that titles submitted to us for review consideration be sent three months prior to publication date.
+Therefore, we request that titles submitted to us for review consideration be sent at least four months prior to publication date.
 (We realize that this is not always possible for companies that do not receive pre-press materials; we will make exceptions when we can.)
 Please send two copies of the galleys or folded-and-gathered sheets, followed by two copies of the finished book, when it becomes available.

 Only books written for children will be considered for review.
 Please do not submit books aimed at parents or teachers.